dmsc/fastbasic/manual.md

   normal or inverse video.
 Use 0, 32,
   128 or 160 in graphics mode 1 and 2
-  for the four available text colors, see the two examples bellow:
+  for the four available text colors, see the two examples below:

       ' In GRAPHICS 0:
       ?
 "NORMAL"; COLOR(128) "INVERSE"